AlgorithmTradingFramework/xTrader/README.md

 # xTrader
 Machine Learning Frame Work for Algorithmic Trading

-We provide the libraries that we designed for Algorithmic trading in Khayyam ML, we call them X-Man.
-X-Man help you to strat your algorithm trading project fast.
+We provide the libraries that we designed for Algorithmic trading in Khayyam ML, we call them X-Men.
+X-Men help you to strat your algorithm trading project fast.
 We will add more Docs in future.